BoBaHPyt/emacs/README.md

 ### Notes

-I recommend install iTerm for mac because the Meta key (heavily used in emacs) bring us a lot of headaches.
+I recommend installing iTerm for mac because the Meta key (heavily used in emacs) bring us a lot of headaches.
 So once installed, in the iTerm -> preferences -> profiles -> keys you can set the "left command key" as Esc+ and this key will act as Meta in emacs.

 The right command key is left for 3rd level selector purposes (heavily used in Spanish like keyboard's layouts), for instance to insert @ and # characters.